Aztec Aquaplex

 The Aztec Aquaplex is an aquatic complex in San Diego, California, located on the campus of San Diego State University (SDSU).
 Opened in 2007, the complex comprises two large outdoor pools, a spa and locker rooms.
 It is the home of the San Diego State Aztecs women's swimming & diving and women's water polo teams.
-The Aztecs compete in NCAA Division I as a member of the Mountain West Conference (MW) for swimming & diving and the Golden Coast Conference (GCC) for water polo.
+The Aztecs compete in NCAA Division I as a member of the Pac-12 Conference (Pac-12) for swimming & diving and the Golden Coast Conference (GCC) for water polo.

 Facilities

 Constructed on the west side of campus, the site occupies a total of 125000 sqft of usable space.
 The facility is situated between Tony Gwynn Stadium, SDSU Softball Stadium, Aztec Tennis Center, three football practice fields and the SDSU Sports Deck.

 Swimming pools

 The facility hosts three swimming pools: